 Expunging a Domestic Violence Arrest

-Since most domestic violence arrests result in the case being dropped, many qualify to have the record of arrest expunged.
+Since most domestic violence arrests result in the case being dropped, many people qualify to have their record of arrest expunged.
 Because these arrests are politically and emotionally motivated and receive undue focus in the news, getting rid of it as soon as possible is the best first step.

 You can start the process of expunging your domestic violence arrest by requesting information from me regarding the expungement process.
-See Form below.
+See Form below or click this link.

 Statistics From the Florida Department of Law Enforcement